Horat1us/yii2-scheduling/README.md

 # Run all tasks that are due now
 php yii schedule/run

-# Run tasks for a specific time (useful for testing)
+# Run tasks for a specific time (useful for testing or running missed schedules)
 php yii schedule/run --currentTime="2025-01-01 12:00:00"
 php yii schedule/run -t "2025-01-01 12:00:00"
 ```